AshameTheDestroyer/Solitaire/README.md

 v1.
 I made the playing cards with SCSS and SVGs, it was pretty fun TBH.

 v2.
 I'm experimenting with TypeScript and I made some logic to reorganize the Card Deck in 3 possible ways.

+v3.
+I've initialized the gameboard to make it playable later on, and furthermore, I tweaked the cards aspect a little bit for mobile devices.